rVnPower/pixivfe/doc/hosting/environment-variables.md

 **Required**: No

-Set to any value to enable development mode, in which the server will live-reload HTML templates and disable caching, e.g., `PIXIVFE_DEV=true`.
+Set to any value to enable development mode, in which the server will live-reload HTML templates + SCSS files and disable caching, e.g., `PIXIVFE_DEV=true`.